 To be considered for publication in The Agonist we require:

-- A page with your full name, your academic affiliation (if applicable), address, email, and phone number.
+- A title page with your full name, your academic affiliation (if applicable), address, email, and phone number.

 - A 250-word bio, the length of your manuscript/submission, and a short list of prior publications.

 - Anonymised full manuscript including the title, abstract, and reference list (make sure all author details are removed).

 Please use biographical listings of current contributors as models.